Why This Work Matters

 Understanding the Health Care Experiences of Black Californians

 - EVITARUS, a Black-owned public opinion research and public policy consulting firm in Los Angeles, is conducting qualitative research among a diverse sample of Black Californians to understand their experiences of racism and its impact on their health care.
 This project will identify policy actions and practice changes at the clinical, administrative, and training levels that policymakers and health system leaders can take to eliminate the impact of racism on Black Californians’ experiences in health care and improve their health outcomes.
+A Black Health Equity Advisory Group composed of academics, policymakers, providers, and community advocates guides our development of this work.
 (In process)

 - The Conversation: Between Us, About Us, is a public information campaign to provide Black communities with credible information about the COVID-19 vaccines.
 Developed by KFF, the Black Coalition Against COVID-19, and Rhea Boyd, MD, MPH, the campaign features Bay Area comedian W. Kamau Bell in an open, honest conversation with Black doctors, nurses, and researchers.
 CHCF cofounded the campaign with KFF, the Commonwealth Fund, Sierra Health Foundation, and YouTube.
 (March 2021)